sondreandersen96/space_invaders/levelSystem.md

 ## Moving up the level system
-The play moves up one level for each 1000 points recieved.
+The player moves up one level for each 1000 points recieved.

 This is controlled by the GameController instance function `handleLevels()`.